 What you can do: Rather than getting protein from meat and dairy, get the bulk of your protein sources from vegetables like spinach, nut butters, tofu, beans, lentils, and quinoa.

 Tobacco and alcohol use can lead to a number of health problems, including some that may affect your joints.
-Smokers are more at risk for developing rheumatoid arthritis, while those who consume alcohol have a higher risk for developing gout.
+Smokers are at risk for developing rheumatoid arthritis, while those who consume alcohol have a higher risk for developing gout.

 Know what’s in your food.
 Many foods contain excessive salt and other preservatives to promote longer shelf lives.
-For some people, excess consumption of salt may result in inflammation of the joints.
+For some people, excess consumption of salt may result in inflammation of their joints.
 It may be worth trying to reduce your salt intake to as modest an amount as is reasonable.

 What you can do: Replace foods containing omega-6 fatty acids with healthy, anti-inflammatory omega-3 alternatives such as olive oil, nuts, flax seeds, and pumpkin seeds.